mvolkmann/MyUnixEnv/notes/Emmet/EmmetNotes.md

 The original name was "Zen Coding".

 Emmet is available for many editors including
-Atom, Eclipse, Emacs, Sublime, Vim, Visual Studio (VS) Code, and WebStorm.
+Atom, Eclipse, Emacs, Notepad++, Sublime, Vim,
+Visual Studio (VS) Code, and WebStorm.
 However, some implementations do not support all the defined snippets and actions.